lisds/acsids-student/README.md

-# Resources for Advanced Case Studies ...
+# Materials for LIS Advanced Case Studies course

-at LIS.
+These are materials for the Advanced Case Studies in Data Science and Machine Learning course at the London Interdisciplinary School.